 The Pentax P30 came out in 1985 making this one of the last manual focus single lens reflexes 35mm film cameras produced.
 It has both program and manual exposure modes.
 You will need one of the newer Pentax-A lenses to get program auto exposure.
 The Pentax-A lenses have a small button on the aperture ring to lock them in the Auto Exposure setting.
 The older SMC Pentax-M lenses and thread-mount M42s (with adapter) will also work on the P30 but with manual exposure only.
 There are also enormous numbers of second-hand K, and KA-mount lenses from other manufacturers available – often going very cheap.

-All that is to use program auto exposure is mount a Pentax-A lens and turn the exposure ring to the A setting and press the small button on the ring to lock in place.
+All that is required to use program auto exposure is mount a Pentax-A lens and turn the exposure ring to the A setting and press the small button on the ring to lock in place.
 You don’t need to set anything on the camera body itself.
 In Program Auto mode the shutter speed chosen by the camera is shown on the left-hand side of the viewfinder.
 The P30 chooses the correct exposure setting but doesn’t tell you the aperture chosen.

 ML is the exposure lock.
 Below it the cable release socket.